g1mv/density/README.md

 1) First, check you have git installed, if not you can [get it here](https://www.git-scm.com/download/win).
 Make it available in your path.

+2) We'll use *GNU make* to build the project, on Windows it's not part of the default toolset but you can [download a port here](http://gnuwin32.sourceforge.net/packages/make.htm).
+Make it available in your path.

-2) Microsoft Visual Studio is required as we will use its linker, [get it here](https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx).
+3) Microsoft Visual Studio is required as we will use its linker, [get it here](https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx).

-3) Now we proceed with the installation of Clang/LLVM for windows, thanks to the **ClangOnWin** project it's easy, you can [download it here](http://sourceforge.net/projects/clangonwin/).
+4) Now, let's proceed with Clang/LLVM for Windows, thanks to the **ClangOnWin** project it's easy to install, and you can [download it here](http://sourceforge.net/projects/clangonwin/).

-4) Download and install [premake](http://premake.github.io/) for Windows and make it available in your path (edit the Path environment variable).
+5) Download and install [premake](http://premake.github.io/) for Windows and make it available in your path (edit the Path environment variable).

-5) Run the following from the command line :
+6) Run the following from the command line :

        cd build
        premake4.exe gmake